 You will notice from this syllabus and the content on Canvas that there are no "fluff" points in this course (busy work).
 I do not provide discussion posts for a variety of reasons, mostly due to the nature of the content in the course, but also because many students do not fully engage in meaningful discussion posts and replies, and those that do are left disappointed.
 Additionally, the anonymity of the virtual discussion allows far too much unprofessional behavior and superficial contributions (as we are all aware of from social media).
 As such, the points in the course are based on your assignments, writing submissions, and exams.
-Extra credit will be offered in the following ways: 1) Completing the optional comprehension quizzes available at the end of each unit, allowing you to earn up to 1-point extra credit (.1 earned per question answered correctly), 2) Getting feedback from my research assistants or in the writing center for your writing assignments (+ 5%), 3) Attending certain LCSC events (virtual events allowed; up to 5 events at 3 points each; 1.5 points for summary; 1.5 pts for applying research methods concepts), and 4) communicating with me about any mistakes, glitches, or issues you have with the course shell on Canvas (+.5 each instance).
-I will not create extra credit specifically for individual students, and thus it is in your best interest to be attentive to your grade at the beginning of the semester. \odot
+Extra credit will be offered in the following ways: 1) Completing the optional comprehension quizzes available at the end of each unit, allowing you to earn up to 1-point extra credit (.1 earned per question answered correctly), 2) Getting feedback from my research assistants or in the writing center for your writing assignments (+ 5%), and , 3) Attending certain LCSC events (virtual events allowed; up to 5 events at 3 points each; 1.5 points for summary; 1.5 pts for applying research methods concepts).
+I will not create extra credit specifically for individual students, and thus it is in your best interest to be attentive to your grade at the beginning of the semester. ©